flec/sfm/README.md

 # Structure from Motion
-This repository contains the code created in the scope of the Bachelor Thesis by nordewal and flec.
+An easy understandle Structure from Motion (SfM) application wirrten in C++ using OpenCV, Qt and OpenGL.

-The goal of this application was mainly educational.
+The goal of this application was mainly educational (Bachelor Thesis by nordewal/flec).
 It gives one a good insight and starting point into the Structure from Motion domain.
 Using the GUI one can easily follow the pipeline used for SfM:

 1. Detect and describe features of each image
 2. Create image pair and match features